Introduction

 The Contenders

 There are thousands of different banks in the United States and many of them offer credit cards to their banking clients.
-When it comes to travel rewards cards, there are four big banks that you should be aware of – American Express, Capital One, Chase and Citi.
+When it comes to travel rewards cards, there are three big banks that you should be aware of – American Express, Capital One, and Chase.
 These are the banks to focus on when getting started and the ones that I’m going to discuss more in detail.

 American Express

 In my opinion, the American Express® Gold card is the best starter card for ongoing perks and category bonuses.
-The Amex Gold card earns 4x points on dining worldwide plus takeout and delivery in the U.S., 4x points at U.S. supermarkets (up to $25,000 in spend per calendar year, then 1X once the spending threshold is reached), and 3X Membership Rewards® points on flights booked directly with airlines or on amextravel.com.
+The Amex Gold card earns 4X Membership Rewards® Points at Restaurants, plus takeout and delivery in the U.S., 4x points at U.S. supermarkets (up to $25,000 in spend per calendar year, then 1X once the spending threshold is reached), and 3X Membership Rewards® points on flights booked directly with airlines or on amextravel.com.
 All other eligible purchases earn 1 point per dollar.

 In addition to offering extra points in some of the best every day spending categories, this card also comes with a $120 Dining Credit: Satisfy your cravings and earn up to $10 in statement credits monthly when you pay with the American Express® Gold Card at Grubhub, The Cheesecake Factory, Goldbelly, Wine.com, Milk Bar and select Shake Shack locations.
 Enrollment required.